A place to document how I use AI to assist the development of software.

 Context Is King

-Managing the context window for your model is the most benefitial you can do as the human-in-the-loop.
+Managing the context window for your model is the most benefitial thing you can do as the human-in-the-loop.

 Token Sizing Guidelines (Pebble → Boulder)